Luke Gosling

-Luke John Anthony Gosling, (born 17 September 1971) is an Australian politician and a retired Australian Army officer.
+Luke John Anthony Gosling (born 17 September 1971) is an Australian politician and retired Australian Army officer.
 Gosling has been the Australian Labor Party member for the Australian House of Representatives seat of Solomon in the Northern Territory since the 2016 federal election.

 Background

 Gosling is the eldest of eight children.
 He has a Bachelor of Arts in history and politics from the University of New South Wales.

 Gosling served in the Australian Defence Force (ADF) for 13 years in the Parachute Infantry, Commandos and Defence Cooperation Programs.
 During his service he deployed to Papua New Guinea, Malaysia and Timor-Leste.

 After leaving the army, Gosling worked abroad in countries such as Afghanistan, Cambodia, Albania and Timor-Leste.
 He co-founded Life, Love and Health, a not-for-profit, non-governmental organisation, an Australian charity for Timor-Leste.
 For his work with the NGO, he was awarded the Medal of the Order of Australia in 2006 regarding relief work in the 2006 humanitarian crisis.
 He received the Medal of Merit from the President of Timor-Leste in 2009.

 Gosling established the Remote Area Health Corps in 2008.
 He has worked at Saint Vincent de Paul as a volunteer after serving as the Darwin CEO of the organisation.